microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytde.md

 **Valid numeric range:**  -1000 to 0

 **Scale interpretation:** Values should be interpreted as per-mille-of-em.
+The ytde value is measured from the baseline to the bottom of the descender.

 **Recommended or required “Regular” value:** N/A